Provides default generic behaviours, including authentication and session handling. Unlike other applications, it is always loaded for all sites.

 native call executing the named function in the Tarantool database process; these functions are declared in the file tarantool.luamodel.record(value)

-pass value as either a Tarantool tuple query result (Lua array), or a Lua table in record form to convert between themRecords are Lua tables with schema field names.
+converts between a Lua table and Tarantool tuple matching the model's fields; handles nil fieldsRecords are Lua tables with schema field names.
 Null values from Tarantool are nil.
 When retrieved from db.record

 they can be modified, and even have non-schema keys added for ephemeral use, as when saved they will be discarded.